Rudy Linares case

-Rodolfo "Rudy" Linares Sr. was an American house painter who in April 1989 held nurses at bay at gunpoint and disconnected the respirator keeping his comatose infant alive.
+Rodolfo "Rudy" Linares Sr. was an American house painter who in April 1989 held nurses at bay at gunpoint at Rush-Presbyterian-St. Luke's Medical Center and disconnected the respirator keeping his comatose infant alive.

 Cause and the incident

 In August 1988, Rudy's 6-month-old son Samuel had accidentally swallowed a balloon at a birthday party, damaging his brain.
 Despite Rudy's attempt to resuscitate him and then carrying him to a fire station, Samuel came to be in a persistent vegetative state, and was only kept alive via a respirator.
 After eight months the family had requested that Samuel be allowed to die.
 The doctors agreed, but the hospital's lawyer advised against it due to potential criminal charges.

 Linares entered the hospital on April 26 with a .357 Magnum revolver and proceeded to the bed where Samuel lay.
 Holding the medical staff at bay he disconnected the respirator and cradled the infant in his arms for approximately 20 minutes until a nearby doctor confirmed Samuel had died at the age of 15 months.
 Rudy then handed himself over to police.